YOUNG: Is this the end of the Patriots' dynasty?

 It’s probably hard for Patriots fans to believe that the franchise no longer has the mystique that it once had, and that it could actually be, umm, mediocre or even worse, but those are the facts, ladies and gentlemen, and it’s more than likely that Feb.
 3, 2019 — 17 years to the day after New England’s first championship — marked the end of the Patriots’ dynasty, similar to Nov.
 4, 2001, serving as the headstone for the Yankees’ six-year run of greatness.

 Perhaps you’re saying, “Wait a minute.”
-This 2021 Patriots team isn’t that bad: it’s 2-4, but it lost a pair of games to Super Bowl contenders that came right down to the wire.
-New England lost 19-17 earlier this month to Brady’s Bucs in his return to his old stomping grounds, and just last Sunday dropped an overtime thriller to the improved Cowboys.
-So in effect, you’re saying, they could very easily be 4-2 rather than the opposite.
+This 2021 Patriots team isn’t that bad: it’s 3-4, but it lost a pair of games to Super Bowl contenders that came right down to the wire.
+New England lost 19-17 earlier this month to Brady’s Bucs in his return to his old stomping grounds, and 10 days ago dropped an overtime thriller to the improved Cowboys.
+So in effect, you’re saying, they could very easily be 5-2 rather than 3-4.

-Proof?
+Really?
 Let’s go back to the night of Oct.
 27, 2019, when the Brady-led Patriots boasted an 8-0 record.
 Yup, you heard that right, 8-0.
 They then proceeded to go 4-4 the rest of the way, and prior to the team’s first loss of the season in prime time to the Ravens, Brady told NBC that he was “the most miserable 8-0 quarterback in the NFL.”
-After that 12-4 season resulted in a rare wild-card slot for New England, the team proceeded to get embarrassed at home by the 9-7 Tennessee Titans, 20-13, and two months later Brady was Tampa-bound and Belichick was left empty-handed, settling for Newton four months later and setting in motion the 7-9 season that was to follow in 2020.
+After that 12-4 season resulted in a rare wild-card slot for New England, the team proceeded to get embarrassed at home by the 9-7 Tennessee Titans, 20-13, and two months later Brady was Tampa-bound and Bill Belichick was left empty-handed, settling for Newton four months later and setting in motion the 7-9 season that was to follow in 2020.
+So in exactly two years’ time, going back to that October night in 2019, the Patriots have gone 14-18, and if you deduct the games against the moribund Jets, the record’s 10-18.

-“One bad year,” you might say, “an outlier.”
+“One bad year,” you might say about 2020, “an outlier.”
 No it isn’t.
-Are Patriots fans watching what has happened this season?
+Are Patriots fans watching what has happened this season prior to this past Sunday?
 Turnovers.
 Stupid penalties.
 Bad timeouts.
 Failing to grind out victories late in games.
 These are all hallmarks of bad teams, and certainly not past Patriots teams.
 But this is what this New England team is right now.

-And they are only 2-4 because they have already played the 1-6 NY Jets once, winning 25-6 in the Jersey swamp on Sept.
+And they are only 3-4 now because they have already played the 1-5 NY Jets twice, winning 25-6 in the Jersey swamp back on Sept.
 25, and narrowly — narrowly — topping the still-winless Houston Texans after rallying from 13 points down in the second half.

 And the losses?
-Sure, it’s no sin to lose to the defending champions or the Cowboys, both of whom are 5-1, but how can one possibly explain in retrospect the Patriots’ opening-week loss to the Dolphins at Gillette Stadium?
-The Dolphins have lost five straight since that opening victory, and have been outscored 161-82 over those contests, including a 35-0 loss to Buffalo and a 45-17 drubbing to the Bucs.
-Heck, Miami just lost in London last week to a Jaguars team that had lost 20 straight games heading into that matchup.
+Sure, it’s no sin to lose to the defending champions or the Cowboys, who are 6-1 and 5-1, respectively, but how can one possibly explain in retrospect the Patriots’ opening-week loss to the Dolphins at Gillette Stadium?
+The Dolphins have lost six straight since that opening victory, and were outscored 161-82 over their subsequent five contests after winning in Foxboro, including a 35-0 loss to Buffalo and a 45-17 drubbing to the Bucs.
+Heck, Miami two weeks ago lost in London to a Jaguars team that had lost 20 straight games heading into that matchup, and last weekend dropped a home contest to the putrid Falcons.

-Hence, the Pats are 2-4, with a fortunate rematch coming up against the Jets Sunday in Foxboro, but is any win for the Patriots guaranteed these days?
-Definitely not, especially when the team’s final practice report for the week lists two cornerbacks as “out” and 14 others listed as “questionable,” which means they are 50-50 to play, and that list includes 11 defensive players on a unit that was expected to be one of the team’s strengths, but has shown that only sporadically.
+Hence, the Pats are 3-4 after taking the rematch against the Jets this past Sunday in Foxboro, but is that a legitimate win, even with a 41-point margin of victory?
+The Jets, after all, haven’t made the playoffs since way back in 2010, and over the past two seasons have gone just 3-19.

-Still, New England should, and probably will, top the Jets Sunday, but how confident should Patriots fans feel about the rest of the schedule?
-After all, they are at the 4-2 LA Chargers, at the 3-3 Panthers, home to the 4-3 Browns, at the 2-3 Falcons, home to the 4-2 Titans, and have a pair of matchups with the 4-2 Bills, road dates with the 2-4 Colts and the 1-5 Dolphins, and a home tilt with the 1-5 Jaguars.
+Still, New England probably feels good about routing the Jets Sunday, but how confident should Patriots fans feel about the rest of the schedule?
+After all, they are at the 4-2 LA Chargers, at the 3-4 Panthers, home to the 4-3 Browns, at the 3-3 Falcons, home to the 5-2 Titans (with wins already over the Bills and Chiefs), and have a pair of matchups with the 4-2 Bills, road dates with the 3-4 Colts and the 1-6 Dolphins, and a home tilt with the 1-5 Jaguars.

 Any gimmes in there?
 I see maybe four games in which New England should be favored, but even if they win all of those, it’s still more than likely the team will end the season with a record somewhere all the lines of 7-10 or worse, and this is on the heels of the 7-9 season last year.